Leo Carrillo State Beach

 12. Trot through the mountains with Malibu Riders

 Why tackle Malibu’s rolling interior on two legs when you could do it on four?
-Malibu Riders operates guided horseback rides across Malibu and Agoura Hills, as brief as an hour ride around Malibu Creek State Park to a 90-minute one through Zuma Canyon.
+Malibu Riders operates guided horseback rides across Malibu and Agoura Hills, as brief as an hour ride through Zuma Canyon to a two-hour one in Malibu Creek State Park.
 Our preference?
-The hour-long option that starts by Paramount Ranch, which charts a course through wooded areas and open fields with a mountainous backdrop.
+The hour-and-a-half-long option that starts by Paramount Ranch, which charts a course through wooded areas and open fields with a mountainous backdrop.

 Advertising